 I was considering going to the Liverpool International Horse Show, and when I saw tickets on offer on groupon, I knew I had to buy them.
 I got bronze tickets for me and my husband, not the cheapest, but not expensive either.
 Each show lasts for about 4 hours and I was very keen to see all of it.
 We got to Echo Arena earlier and had a look around the stalls.
-You can see the daily schedule on their website.
 This way you know before booking what to expect.
 We went on the 29th December, at the evening show.
 It started at 7ish and finished a bit over 11pm.
 I didn’t seem to notice how time went by.

 In the Shopping Village I saw an amazing array of equestrian goods, very expensive I might add.
 I liked having a browse and seeing all the things, like supplements, bedding, clothes, brushes, and, of course, horse trailers.
 After that we’ve made our way to the Arena.